codydjango/pretix-docker-compose/README.md

 * no refunds right now (manual, contact administrator)
 * only one contract owner for withdrawals
-* a single contract for every event -- later we can improve to handle multiple events, and multiple administrators.
+* a single contract for every event -- later we can improve to handle multiple events, and multiple organizers.

 ### Process